algorandfoundation/puya-ts/docs/lg-types.md

 **Encoding:** See [ARC4 Container Packing](#ARC4-Container-Packing)
 **Native equivalent:** _None_

 ARC4 Structs are named tuples.
 Items can be accessed via names instead of indexes.
+They are also mutable

 ### ARC4 Container Packing